isaacnmm/pestpolicy-hugo2XX/content/posts/bio-clean-drain-septic-bacteria-2-review/index.md

 ###  Safe and Ease of application

-Youll require a single teaspoonful of the drain cleaner and dump it into the clogged/) [drain](https://pestpolicy.com/best-drain-snakes/) or piping system.
-However, mix the [drain cleaner powder with some hot water](https://pestpolicy.com/how-to-unclog-a-bathtub-drain-with-standing-water/) to activate the bacteria and enzymes' working.
+Youll require a single teaspoonful of the drain cleaner and dump it into the clogged/) [drain](https://pestpolicy.com/best-drain-snakes/)or piping system.
+However, mix the [drain cleaner powder with some hot water](https://pestpolicy.com/how-to-unclog-a-bathtub-drain-with-standing-water/)to activate the bacteria and enzymes' working.
 Finally, pour your great water drain cleaner mixture directly into the clogged drain.

 ###  The slower rate of action: 4-6 hours (Overnight is better)